Stop overpaying for internet - Find exclusive discounts and rewards in your area.

 HFC network offers speeds up to 1 Gigabit download

 Like most other cable providers today, Breezeline uses a hybrid fiber-coaxial network (HFC).
 That’s why this ISP can give you speeds up to 1 Gig download, but usually not more than 50 Mbps upload.
 Still, the high-speed plans from 200 Mbps/20 Mbps should give most households plenty of bandwidth for standard internet activities like HD streaming and online gaming.
 Only large households with remote workers and avid gamers would need to go as high as 1 Gig.
-100% fiber connections, also known as Fiber-to-the-home (FTTH) are available in small patches across the multi-state service area, according to the FTC’s National Broadband Map [6].
+And despite asymmetrical speeds, Breezeline features no data caps, meaning you won't need to pay for any overages.
+100% fiber connections, also known as Fiber-to-the-home (FTTH) are available in small patches across the multi-state service area, according to the FTC’s National Broadband Map [10].
 The four fiber plans operate at 100 Mbps, 200 Mbps, 500 Mbps, and 1000 Mbps.
 And of course, all-fiber connections offer upload and download speeds that are symmetrical.
 Cable internet is known for solid, fast performance, so even if you don’t have the option of all-fiber in your area, you should have a reliable connection from Breezeline’s cable.

 Equipment, Installation and Bonus Features